When’s your next book out?

 Will you donate a copy of your book to my worthy cause?

 Probably not.
 I’m already very aware of a load of worthy causes, and I earmark several copies a year for those.
 I like to donate to Worldbuilders and to Con or Bust and to a few small organizations geographically close to me.
-Several times a year I do Twitter give-aways (“first five libraries or librarians to respond to this tweet get a copy” or “a classroom set to a teacher in the continental US who retweets this in the next 24 hours”).
+Sometimes I do Twitter give-aways (“first five libraries or librarians to respond to this tweet get a copy” or “a classroom set to a teacher in the continental US who retweets this in the next 24 hours”).
 There are many requests on my time and resources, and I simply do not have infinite amounts of either.
 If you email me with such a request and I don’t respond, the answer is “no.”

 What are YOUR favorite books?